Why Are Wishbones Supposed to be Lucky?

 What does a wishbone symbolize?

-Wishbones are considered to bring good luck.
-If you wish on a wishbone and get the bigger have, legend says your wish will come true.
+Many believe wishbones bring good luck.
+If you wish on a wishbone and get the bigger half, legend says your wish will come true.

 Why is a wishbone lucky?